Marin Weekend Family Fun for January 30, 31 and February 1

 Go see the whales out at the Point Reyes Light House and Chimney Rock.
 Shuttle buses leave Drakes Beach every 15–20 minutes.
-The cost is $5 per person.
-Children under 16 are free.
-No cars allowed at Point Reyes Light House during the weekends.
+The cost is $7 per person; children under 16 are free.
+No cars allowed at Point Reyes Light House on weekends and holidays December 26 through mid-April.
 For more info, visit their website.

 Marin Country Mart, Larkspur Landing